sgtest/weird/README.md

 - [`filenames`](./filenames) contains files with unusual names
 - [`language`](./language) contains files that might mess with language detection
 - [`size`](./size) contains files with random contents of various size up to 10MB

+## TODO

+- File links
+- Git submodules
+- Poorly-formed commits
+- "a symbolic link whose value is a zip file (not a path)" (courtesy of Keegan)
+- Files with expensive syntax highlighting
+-